emptykid/photoshop-script-api/README.md

 ### Classes

-This module includes some Classes as below
+This module includes some Classes listed below

 1. Application
 2. Document